 Peripheral neuropathy is a condition that affects the nerves that control the sense of touch, how a person feels pain and temperature, and muscle strength.
 A person who has peripheral neuropathy may find it hard to do things that require coordination, such as walking or fastening buttons.

-Peripheral neuropathy is often caused by other health problems such as diabetes, kidney problems, vitamin deficiencies and alcoholism, HIV, or Guillain-Barré syndrome.
+Peripheral neuropathy is often caused by other health problems such as diabetes, kidney problems, vitamin deficiencies and alcohol use disorder, HIV, or Guillain-Barré syndrome.
 It can happen after exposure to toxic substances, such as arsenic, or by certain medicines such as those used for chemotherapy.